ErinaTheDummy/SwordToShield/Character_Creation/Classes/Prophet.md

 ################################################################################
 ```
 Of every generation of man, very few feel the touch of the gods and their pull
 within the lives of mortals.
-Very rarely a special few, blessed with the gift of
+Very rarely a special few are blessed with the gift
-prophecy, seers of the threads of fate, are entrusted to bring the prosperity
+of prophecy.
+These seers of the threads of fate, are entrusted to bring the
-of the gods to the earth.
+prosperity of the gods to the earth.

 ## Hit Die
 Your hit die is a d10